By Sandra G. Malhotra

 Contrast this with the type of soils that are common in our agricultural areas that now cover the roughly 2/3rd’s of our planet that is turning to desert (a.k.a. “desertifying”).
 These soils are commonly brittle, dry, orangey-yellow, “platey,” and smell of acid.
 This is the stuff that regenerative farmers look at with sadness in their eyes because it is not really soil, it’s just dirt, or even worse, dust.
 And dust is what our civilization will become unless we mount an international effort to save our soils.
 If we save the soil, we can literally save the world.

 Sandra: Beyond impacting the soil…how does our current agriculture model affect our health?
 In particular, how does the current model contribute to chronic disease, like cancer?

 Josh: As more science comes to the forefront, we are quickly realizing that that the belief that cancer is primarily a heredity or genetic condition and secondarily a condition caused by external factors (nutrition, chemical exposure, etc.) is false.
 Many scientists are now finding this type of chronic disease is attributable instead in the range of 90% to external factors and 10% to genetic predisposition.

 Now, the bulk of our environmental toxicological exposure comes through what we eat.
 And today what we eat is full of toxic chemicals.
-Farmers spray about 3 pounds of toxic pesticides per American per year onto our food, mostly right before it is harvested.
-It’s no surprise then, that there are over 200 peer reviewed studies that link synthetic pesticide exposure to chronic conditions including cancer and especially to childhood diseases like pediatric cancer, ADD, ADHD, and even low IQ.
+Farmers spray about three pounds of toxic pesticides per American per year onto our food, mostly right before it is harvested.
+It’s no surprise then, that there are over 200 peer reviewed studies that link synthetic pesticide exposure to chronic conditions, including cancer, and especially to childhood diseases like pediatric cancer, ADD, ADHD, and even low IQ.

 Sandra: What can people reading this do?